Tremors and horocycle dynamics on the moduli space of translation surfaces: Introduction

 \section{Introduction}

-\name{sec: introduction} A surprisingly fruitful technique for studying mathematical objects is to study dynamics on their moduli spaces.
+\name{sec: introduction} A surprisingly fruitful technique for studying certain mathematical objects is to study dynamics on their moduli spaces.
 Examples of this phenomenon occur in the study of integral values of indefinite quadratic forms (motivating the study of dynamics of Lie group actions on homogeneous spaces) and billiard flows on polygonal tables (motivating the study of the $\SL_2(\R)$-action on the moduli space of translation surfaces).
 In both cases, far-reaching results regarding the actions on the moduli spaces have been used to shed light on a wide range of problems in number theory, geometry, and ergodic theory.
 See \cite{zorich survey, Wright survey, KSS handbook} for surveys of these developments.

 Let $B \subset \SL_2(\R)$ be the subgroup of upper triangular matrices, and let \eq{eq: hero introduced}{ U \df \{u_s: s \in \R\}, \ \ \text{ where } \ u_s \df \left( \right). } The $U$-action is an example of a unipotent flow and, in the case of strata of translation surfaces, is also known as the horocycle flow.
 The actions of these groups on moduli spaces are fundamental in both dynamical settings.
 For homogeneous spaces of Lie groups, actions of subgroups such as $\SL_2(\R), B$ and $U$ are strongly constrained and much is known about invariant measures and orbit-closures.
-For the action on a stratum $\HH$ of translation surfaces, fundamental papers of McMullen, Eskin, Mirzakhani and Mohammadi \cite{McMullen-SL(2), EM, EMM} have shown that the invariant measures and orbit closures for the $\SL_2(\R)$-action and $B$-action on $\HH$ are severely restricted and have remarkable geometric features; in particular orbit-closures are the image of a manifold under an immersion.
+For the action on a stratum $\HH$ of translation surfaces, fundamental papers of McMullen, Eskin, Mirzakhani and Mohammadi \cite{McMullen-SL(2), EM, EMM} have shown that the invariant measures and orbit closures for the $\SL_2(\R)$-action and $B$-action on $\HH$ are severely restricted and have remarkable geometric features; in particular an orbit-closure is the image of a manifold under an immersion.
+This behavior is very much like the behavior observed in the homogeneous setting.

 In this paper we examine the degree to which such regular behavior might hold for the $U$-action or horocycle flow on strata.
 We give examples showing that, with respect to orbit-closures and the asymptotic behavior of individual orbits, the $U$-action on $\HH$ has features which are absent in homogeneous dynamics.